Borage: Chemistry

 The seeds consist of 26–38% borage seed oil, of which 17–28% is gamma-linolenic acid (GLA, an omega-6 fatty acid), making borage seed oil the richest known source of GLA.
 The oil also contains the fatty acids palmitic acid (10–11%), stearic acid (3.5–4.5%), oleic acid (16–20%), linoleic acid (35–38%), eicosenoic acid (3.5–5.5%), erucic acid (1.5–3.5%), and nervonic acid (1.5%).
 Healthy adults typically produce ample GLA from dietary linoleic acid, but borage seed oil is often marketed as a GLA supplement, under the names "starflower oil" or "borage oil".

 The leaves contain small amounts (2–10 ppm in the dried herb) of the liver-toxic pyrrolizidine alkaloids (PA) intermedine, lycopsamine, amabiline, and supinine and the nontoxic saturated PA thesinine.
 PAs are also present in borage seed oil, but may be removed by processing.

 Distribution and habitat

-It is native to the Mediterranean region, and has naturalized in many other locales.
-It grows satisfactorily in gardens in most of Europe, such as Ireland, Denmark, France, Germany, the United Kingdom.
-It is not a perennial, but it remains in the garden from year to year by self-seeding.
+Borage is native to the Mediterranean region, though it has become naturalized in many other locales.
+It grows satisfactorily in gardens in most of Europe, such as Denmark, France, Germany, Ireland, and the United Kingdom.
+Although an annual, it will persist in the garden from year to year through ready self-seeding.

 Toxicity

-In addition to the liver-toxic pyrrolizidine alkaloids found in the leaves and seed oil, the German Federal Institute for Risk Assessment has advised that honey from borage contains pyrrolizidine alkaloids (PAs), transferred to the honey through pollen collected at borage plants, and advise that commercial honey production could select for raw honey with limited PA content to prevent contamination.
+In addition to the liver-toxic pyrrolizidine alkaloids (PAs) found in the leaves and seed oil, the German Federal Institute for Risk Assessment has advised that honey from borage contains pyrrolizidine alkaloids, transferred to the honey through pollen collected from the flowers, and recommends that commercial honey production select for raw honey with limited PA content to prevent contamination.